dojo/docs/util/dohrobot.rst

 If you application uses Dijit widgets, the test script will use the application's Dijit registry, so dijit.byId will point to widgets in your application.
 Standard global variables, like window and document, will point to the test script's environment, not the application environment.
 You will only be able to assign variables their values once the tests execute.
 I stress the last point. initRobot returns immediately, before your application is finished loading.
-If you create variables outside of the scope of a test block and try to assign them values or DOM elements from your applicaiton, they will all be invalid, because the application hasn't loaded yet.
+If you create variables outside of the scope of a test block and try to assign them values or DOM elements from your application, they will all be invalid, because the application hasn't loaded yet.

 So what do you do?
 Declare your variable names like you normally would, but don't assign them values yet.
 Instead, make your first test assign the values.
 That way, you are guaranteed that your application's environment is available.